 Standard amenities included front and rear armrests, an electric clock, dual sliding sun visors, and crank-operated vent windows.
 Chrome accents throughout elevated the luxury appearance.

-Available options expanded comfort considerably: air conditioning for $468, power windows at $102, push-button AM radio for $84, six-way power seats at $43, and power steering for $70.
-Today’s restoration enthusiasts can source authentic replacement parts through companies that have served over 1,000,000 customers in their vehicle restoration needs.
+Available options expanded comfort considerably: air conditioning for $468, power windows for $102, push-button AM radio for $84, six-way power seats for $43, and power steering for $70.

 The competition-style steering wheel bore Impala medallions, while chrome speaker grilles displayed distinctive script branding.